balena-io-experimental/balena-ide/README.md

 [code-server](https://github.com/cdr/code-server) runs the open source core of VS Code and allows you to access it in the browser.
 The main difference with VS Code is the extensions marketplace (read more [here](https://github.com/cdr/code-server/blob/v3.5.0/doc/FAQ.md#differences-compared-to-vs-code)). `code-server` runs it's own open source marketplace where you can find almost all VS Code extensions, and even [request](https://github.com/cdr/code-server/blob/v3.5.0/doc/FAQ.md#how-can-i-request-a-missing-extension) missing ones.

 You can reuse your VS Code settings (settings, keybinds and extensions) by providing a link to a gist with your settings backup.
 The gist can be generated with the popular [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension.
 Note that this extension works in `code-server` but it will error out if there are other extensions that are not available.
-Use `GIST_SETTINGS_PATH` to set the URL to the gist backup.
+Use `SETTINGS_GIST` to set the URL to the gist backup.

 ### Git